Human rights in Myanmar: State-sanctioned torture and rape

 A 2002 report by The Shan Human Rights Foundation and The Shan Women's Action Network, License to Rape, details 173 incidents of rape and other forms of sexual violence, involving 625 girls and women, committed by Tatmadaw (Burmese Army) troops in Shan State, mostly between 1996 and 2001.
 The authors note that the figures are likely to be far lower than the reality.
 According to the report, "the Burmese military regime is allowing its troops systematically and on a widespread scale to commit rape with impunity in order to terrorize and subjugate the ethnic peoples of Shan State."
 Furthermore, the report states that "25% of the rapes resulted in death, in some incidences with bodies being deliberately displayed to local communities.
 61% were gang-rapes; women were raped within military bases, and in some cases women were detained and raped repeatedly for periods of up to 4 months."
 The Burmese government denied the report's findings, stating that insurgents are responsible for violence in the region.

 A 2003 report "No Safe Place: Burma's Army and the Rape of Ethnic Women" by Refugees International further documents the widespread use of rape by Burma's soldiers to brutalise women from five different ethnic nationalities.

 Human rights organisations such as Amnesty International also report frequent torture of prisoners, including political prisoners.

+Slavery and human trafficking

+Forced labour and human trafficking are common in Myanmar.
+Human trafficking happens mostly to women who are unemployed and have low incomes.
+They are deceived by brokers that better opportunities and wages exist for them abroad.
+In 2017, the government reported 185 trafficking cases.
+The government of Burma makes little effort to eliminate human trafficking.
+The U.S. State Department reported that both the government and Tatmadaw were complicit in sex and labour trafficking.
+Women and girls from all ethnic groups and foreigners have been victims of sex trafficking in Myanmar.
+They are forced into prostitution, marriages or pregnancies.
+Sex trafficking in Myanmar has been fuelled by factors like internal conflict, political instability, land confiscation, poor border management, and government restrictions on providing travel documents.